synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] 10 Hz
   - [ ] 30 Hz
 - **Analog Read Task**
-  - [ ] Plot live data from an analog read task.
+  - [ ] Plot live data.
-  - [ ] Tare data read through an analog read task.
+  - [ ] Tare data.
   - [ ] Disconnect a device while tasks are active and provide meaningful feedback in the task dialogue.
   - [ ] Begin several tasks at different times and see them all plotting live data.
-  - [ ] Enable and disable data saving at will.
+  - [ ] Enable and disable data saving.
-  - [ ] verify there is no lag between sensor input and data written to server.
+  - [ ] Verify that there is no lag between sensor input and data written to server.
-  - [ ] I can succesfully configure and run an analog read task for each of the following channels:
+  - [ ] Configure and run an analog read task for each of the following channels:
     - [ ] Current (NI-9203)
     - [ ] Resistance (NI-9219)
     - [ ] RTD (NI-9217)